 We are interested in automating the process of simplifying symbolic mathematics.
 If you've used MATHEMATICA, MATLAB, or MAPLE, chances are that you've seen how symbolic mathematics can be be manipulated automatically in order to reduce, solve, or simplify algebraic expressions.
 This assignment asks you to write a program to manipulate symbolic mathematics.
+Rather than using ad hoc pattern matching, the intention is to have you focus on search as a unifying approach.

-2 Assignment
+Assignment

-Write a program in python that takes as input an equation and a symbolic variable.
+Write a program in some language (python is probabaly a good choice, and I've provided some starter code, but you can choose your own) that takes as input an equation and a symbolic variable.
 Your program should then use an informed search procedure to simplify and attempt to solve the equation.
 It should focus on symbolic manipulation of the algebraic expressions, and not focus on the numerical computing.
 For example, floating point, exact integer (and rational numbers), and symbolic (π , e) values should be kept as separate.